Bipolar transistors

 4.1.
 Parallel MOSFETs

-To further increase the current capability with set cooling conditions, the switches need to be paralleled.
+To further increase the current capability with set cooling conditions, the MOSFETs need to be paralleled.

 The current carrying capability of MOSFETs can be increased by using several individual MOSFETs connected in parallel.
 Since MOSFETs have a Positive Temperature Coefficient (PTC), they can be paralleled easily.
 This will result in an effective reduction in RDS(on) that can still be driven by one gate output.
 Due to imbalance, the resulting current capability is not equal to the sum of the individual currents and a derating factor needs to be added.